Swing Trading : Meaning, Strategy, Pros & Cons | Share India

-In the stock market, there are a variety of ways at which you can trade.
+In the stock market, there are a variety of ways in which you can trade.
 One of the trades is swing trading.
 As there are tons of swing trading strategies, with the rise in online trading, the popularity of the swing trade is increasing on a daily basis.

 Trend Catching Strategy